jakwings/fd/README.md

 OPTIONS:
     -g, --glob
-            Match the whole file path with a glob pattern. [default: regex]
+            Match the whole file path with a glob pattern.
+This is the default behavior.

     -r, --regex
-            Match the whole file path with a regex pattern.
-This is the default behavior.
+            Match the whole file path with a regex pattern. [default: glob]

     -u, --unicode
             Turn on Unicode support for regex patterns.
 Character classes are